-Photo of Nate looking too strong for Dracula (13b) stolen totally without permission from Julie Hwang.
+Photo of Nate looking too strong for "Dracula" (13b) stolen totally without permission from Julie Hwang.

 Things have gotten busy over here.
-Setting up Google task lists and reminders busy.
+Setting up Google task lists and reminders kind of busy.
 Business busy.
 That's right, this thing has become a business.
 I'd like to say it was inevitable, but I absolutely could have been lazy and avoided it.
 The good news is, it's making money, which means I can post more... when I'm not taking care of clients, which is nearly always.